About

 For a more complete list, please see my publication page or Google Scholar page.

-arXiv Preprint (Invited Talk at Google; Paper of the Week by Huggingface/DAIR.AI/TuringPost)
+arXiv Preprint / 🔍 Invited Talk at Google and Meta TBD Lab / ⭐️ Paper of the Week by Huggingface, DAIR.AI, and TuringPost

-paper / tweet Reinforcement Learning from Human Interaction (RLHI) learns directly from real-world user conversations, beating RLHF at the user level and enabling personalized, contextual, and continually improving AI assistants.
+We posit that to achieve continual model improvement and multifaceted alignment, future models must learn from natural human interaction.
+We introduce Reinforcement Learning from Human Interaction (RLHI), a paradigm that learns directly from in-the-wild user conversations.
+RLHI beats RLHF at the user level and enabling personalized, contextual, and continually improving AI assistants.

 NeurIPS 2025 (Spotlight)